ctessum/gobra/README.md

 In case you'd like to upload a file to the server, the endpoint `/upload` is for this purpose.
 Send a POST request with the file under the field `data`, and it'll return you with a JSON including the local filepath under `path`.

-Your cobra Flag must contain "\[allow upload\]" at the end of its Usage field for the web interface to enable a file upload field
+Your cobra Flag must be registered using `MakeFlagUploadable` for the web interface to enable a file upload field